Akrotiri (village)

 Akrotiri (Ακρωτήρι, literally Cape, Ağrotur) is a village within the Akrotiri Sovereign Base Area, which forms part of the British Overseas Territory of Akrotiri and Dhekelia.
-It is the only village in the Western SBA with a significant non-military population.
+Administratively, it is in the Limassol District of the Republic of Cyprus.
+Though the area is under SBA territorial and security administration, the Akrotiri community council, after a Cyprus government decision in 2024, is now under the Kourion Municipality, which handles civil matters (Taxation, business, schools, voting).
+Akrotiri is one of the few villages in Cyprus where there is a double system working in order to ensure both the status of the SBAs for military use, and their non-use as a colony, as stipulated in the 1960 agreements with the Cypriot and British administrations, respectively, working closely with each other to ensure the effective running of both SBA and civil village administration.

 The village contains two small churches dedicated to St. Cross and St. George.
 To the south is a site called Kourion (Greek: Κούριον) containing the ruins of an ancient settlement.
 Of the place Stefano Lusignan in his Description de toute l'isle de Cypre (Paris, 1580) says: "Cury est une ville antique, située au milieu du Promontoire des chats." ("Kouria is an ancient town situated in the middle of the Headland of Cats.")

 Administration

 When the Sovereign Base Area was created, those living in Akrotiri were paid to allow them to move elsewhere.
 However, villagers argued that while the compensation assessed their housing, it did not account for their fields, and thus they were unable to move.
 In the end, the village remained in place, despite being located at the end of a runway.

 Living in Akrotiri is restricted to those with local ties.
 While the village lies within the legal jurisdiction of the Sovereign Base Areas, the base administration is obliged by treaty to ensure that laws applying to the civilian population mirror closely the laws of the Republic of Cyprus.
 One area of difference is in land use restrictions, with many areas of the base having strict planning and zoning regulations.
 The village has its own elected representatives, who maintain relations with the base administration.